holaa-olaa/todo-list-react/README.md

 ## General info

-A simple application that allows you to create your own task list- adding, removing and changing the state of your task.
-All information is saved so you can back to the page and see the same content.
+A simple application that allows you to create your own task list- adding, removing or marking your task as done.
+All information is saved in the browser so you can back to the page and see the same content.
 Graphic design using CSS.

 Created for the course: YouCode II Frontend Developer